hdShang/arxiv-daily/docs/cs-RO/2025-05-10/papers/250506771v3-jaxrobotarium-training-and-deploying-multi-robot-policies-in-10-minu.md

 ---
 layout: default
-title: JaxRobotarium: Training and Deploying Multi-Robot Policies in 10 Minutes
+title: "JaxRobotarium: Training and Deploying Multi-Robot Policies in 10 Minutes"
 ---

 # JaxRobotarium: Training and Deploying Multi-Robot Policies in 10 Minutes